How learning a language can help you build empathy and expose prejudices you never knew you had

 In China, xenophobia is rising against foreigners.
 Superficially, shop holders are being instructed to (or deciding to) stop serving foreigners.

-In these times, innocent people of Asian background — who make up a quarter of the world’s population — are becoming afraid of being Asian again.
+In these times, innocent people of Asian background — who make up a quarter of the world’s population — are again becoming afraid of being Asian.

 The best way I can recommend to help bridge a gap of fear between the non-Asian and Asian world is to learn an Asian language.
 Japanese and Korean will do, but learning Chinese is probably the best bang-for-your-buck option.